Top 10 Reasons Why You Have To Ski South America:

 Dropping some big spines in the Bariloche, Argentina backcountry. photo: miles clark/snowbrains

-Dropping in on some big spines in the Bariloche, Argentina backcountry. photo: miles clark/snowbrains
+Dropping in on some big spines in the Bariloche, Argentina, backcountry.
+One of the best reasons to ski in South America.
+Photo: miles clark/snowbrains

-The Andes mountains are huge, rugged, featured, and steep.
+The Andes mountains are enormous, rugged, featured, and steep.
 They hold some of the best skiing and riding terrain on Earth.
 The ski resorts are great, it’s true.
-But the backcountry holds mind blowing terrain out of science-fiction novels.
-The high alpine terrain of central Chile & Argentina is big, remote, exposed, and holds some of the best couloir skiing found anywhere on Earth (think Jackson Hole).
-The southern Andes are glaciated, lower elevation, snowy, spiny, and enormously featured (think Tahoe/Squaw Valley).
+But the backcountry holds mind-blowing terrain out of science-fiction novels.
+The high alpine terrain of central Chile & Argentina is big, remote, exposed, and has some of the best couloir skiing found anywhere on Earth (think Jackson Hole).
+The southern Andes are glaciated, have a lower elevation, are snowy and spiny, and are enormously featured (think Tahoe).

-Whatever type of terrain you dig, you’ll find it in the 4,500-mile-long Andes mountains.
+Whatever terrain you dig, you’ll find it in the 4,500-mile-long Andes mountains.

 The Seven Summits.